Shock9616/MacProBot/README.md

 - `/updatedxmt`
   - Gives a link for the MacProTips tutorial for updating DXMT in CrossOver, and a link to download the latest version

+### Admin/Mod Commands

+- `/announce`
+  - Send an announcement in the configured announcements channel

 The bot also responds to pings and has a small chance to respond to any message in the server with a snarky AI generated response